marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        (automatically added on Windows); target-name with version is supported; if specified a path, raise an error
    * - .. option:: icon
-     - name of icon which should be included in the executable itself on Windows or placed in the target directory for other platforms (ignored in Microsoft Store Python app)
+     - name of icon which should be included in the executable itself on Windows (ignored by Python app from Microsoft Store) or placed in the target directory for other platforms; it is recommended NOT to use an extension (automatically added ".ico" on Windows, ".icns" on macOS and ".png" in Linux and others)
    * - .. option:: manifest
      - name of manifest which should be included in the executable itself (Windows only - ignored by Python app from Microsoft Store)